stebix/wn-companiontools/README.md

 ### Dependencies

-The code has these dependencies that can also be isntalled via `conda` or `mamba`:
+The code has these dependencies that can also be installed via `conda` or `mamba`:
 ```bash
 conda install -c conda-forge numpy matplotlib k3d ipywidgets zarr h5py ipympl
 ```